 Women who are pregnant or trying to become pregnant can save money on essential supplies by contributing to an FSA.
-Before you even get pregnant, you can use an FSA to buy fertility kits, pregnancy tests and sperm test kits.
+Before pregnancy, an FSA can be used to buy fertility kits, pregnancy tests and sperm test kits.

 - OBGYN, primary care and other doctor's visits